Azure/enterprise-azure-policy-as-code/Docs/definitions-and-global-settings.md

 - `cloud` - to select sovereign cloud environments.
 - `tenantId` - enables multi-tenant scenarios.
-- `rootDefinitionScope` - scope for the Policy and Policy Set definitions.
+- `rootDefinitionScope` - the deployment destination for the Policy and Policy Set definitions to be used in assignments later.
   - Policy Assignments can only defined at this root scope and child scopes (recursive).
 - Optional: define `desiredState` strategy.
 This element is documented [here](desired-state-strategy.md).